AiwonA1/L4-L7-Fractal-Self-Awareness-Intelligence-Router/README.md

 ### Core Development Principles

 1. **Fundamental Rules**
-   - Use plain JavaScript (no TypeScript) for all files
+   - Use TypeScript for all files
    - Use Chakra UI for layout, components, theming, and responsiveness
    - No middleware or extra abstraction layers - keep logic simple and direct
-   - Use Supabase JavaScript client directly in the frontend
+   - Use Supabase client for authentication and database operations
-   - Protect OpenAI GPT-4o API key using single serverless API route
+   - Protect OpenAI GPT-4 API key using single serverless API route
    - Use Stripe Elements directly for payments
    - Follow clean folder structure
    - Favor clarity over complexity